 In a nutshell, the simple answer is that if your business is dealing with data then ignoring the peace of mind that cyber liability insurance would provide would be foolhardy.
-In fact, the very survival of a business that stores and leverages customer data in any way may very well depend on good cyber liability coverage.
+In fact, the very survival of a business that stores and leverages customer data in any way may very well depend on protecting the data with good cyber insurance coverage.

 Cyber liability insurance is not a panacea.
 It will not throw up a wall of intelligent electrons around your data.
-But what it can do is keep your business afloat if it does face a significantly damaging security event.
+But what it can do is keep your business afloat if it does face a significantly damaging cyber security event, including data breaches.